yeoldegrove/osism.github.io/docs/advanced-guides/testbed.md

 It will become more production-like over time.
 However, at no point does it claim to represent a production setup exactly.

-For the German-speaking readers, [iX 2020/12](https://www.osism.tech/files/ix.2020.12.048_059.pdf_kiosk.pdf) contains an article by Kurt Garloff titled [Wolken-Verbund](https://www.osism.tech/files/ix.2020.12.048_059.pdf_kiosk.pdf), in which, among other things, the OSISM Testbed is briefly introduced.

 ## Supported releases

 The following stable Ceph and OpenStack releases are supported.

-The deployment of Ceph is based on [ceph-ansible](https://github.com/ceph/ceph-ansible).
+The deployment of Ceph is based on [ceph-ansible](https://docs.ceph.com/ceph-ansible/).

 * Ceph Pacific
 * Ceph Quincy (**default**)

-The deployment of OpenStack is based on [kolla-ansible](https://opendev.org/openstack/kolla-ansible).
+The deployment of OpenStack is based on [kolla-ansible](https://docs.openstack.org/kolla-ansible/latest/).

 * OpenStack Zed
 * OpenStack 2023.1 (**default**)